Changissnz/my_thoughts_on_AI__09-09-2026/README.md

 The highest salary you've ever made was $20/hr.
 But somehow, that measly 2K per month, after taxes, only nets you $300, after you make your car payments, insurance, and housing.
-And you find yourself quitting every one of these sorry ass job.
+And you find yourself quitting every one of these sorry ass jobs.
 Those corporate jobs just don't get you anywhere.
 You already spent years in the education institution.
 You see people like cops that make $65000 a year.
 You read about recent college graduates joining Goldman Sachs.
 You know not everyone can get rich, but you got put out on the brink.
 And that's why you've come to hate the corporate state.
 Your razor-thin margins of profit go into a meal or two.